-Axial rotation of the upper leg (about the z-axis of the femur per SAE Recommended Practice J211-1) must be limited to 35 degrees from the nominal seated position.
-Evaluation during rebound does not need to be considered.
+Axial rotation of the upper leg (about the Z-axis of the femur, per SAE Recommended Practice J211/1) must be limited to 35 degrees in the strike direction from the nominal seating position.
+Evaluation during rebound need not be considered.